Safe Routes to School Project - Kenneth & Winona

 - The goal of the Safe Routes to School Project is to encourage more students to walk and bicycle to school.

 - The Project is funded through a state Caltrans grant of about $490,000.

 - The Project will focus on traffic safety education for parents, students, BUSD administration, and residents.
 It could also include elements such as high-visibility crosswalks, pedestrian signage, bulb-outs or curb extensions, curb ramps, school speed zones, and "sharrows" (shared-lane markings) near the three school sites.

 - Approximately 10 residents attended the hour and a half meeting.

 - Staff presented a PowerPoint presentation followed by a Question & Answer session.

 - Attendees expressed the following feedback: the need for more law enforcement to ticket drivers; the desire to promote more outreach meetings through social media or other mediums to include more residents' input; understanding the goal of curb extensions to reduce the crossing distance across the intersection; not being in favor of bicycle lanes on Kenneth Road; the desire to see more pedestrian-focused improvements around the schools; and speeding as a prevalent issue along neighborhood streets.

-- The next Community Meeting is scheduled to take place in late summer 2018 where staff will present conceptual designs and provide a project update.
+- The next Community Meeting is scheduled to take place in early fall 2018 where staff will present conceptual designs and provide a project update.